Event Date

 Event Overview

 Even if post COVID-19 employers provide increased opportunities for telecommunting, Los Angeles traffic will likely continue to be a major problem.
 In February, Los Angeles METRO announced that it is exploring a new approach to tackle congestion, considering congestion pricing coupled with more high-quality transportation options.
 Several proposals have been discussed: one option consists of introducing a cordon toll around downtown L.A.
 Another option includes reducing traffic between the L.A. basin and the San Fernando Valley.
 Yet another would focus on reducing traffic along the I-10 corridor between Santa Monica and downtown L.A.
-Using big-data from a rich network of detectors located on all freeways in Los Angeles that measure in real-time speed and flow (that is, car counts), this project will rely on statistical methods and interactive visualization techniques to develop a practical tool for policymakers to infer the effects of alternative strategies for reducing traffic congestion in Los Angeles.
+Using big-data from a rich network of detectors located on all freeways in Los Angeles that measure real-time speed and flow (that is, car counts), this seminar highlighted a practical tool for policymakers to infer the effects of alternative strategies for reducing traffic congestion in Los Angeles.

 Speaker